Dexamethasone Suppression Tests

 What is the purpose of a dexamethasone suppression test?

-Both the low dose and the high dose dexamethasone suppression tests take 8 hours to complete and involve three blood samples.
-The first sample is taken prior to the injection of dexamethasone, and the second and third samples are taken at 4 and 8 hours following the dexamethasone injection.
 The only difference between the low dose and high dose tests is the amount of dexamethasone that is injected.
 The two tests must be run on different days.

 What is the basis of the dexamethasone suppression tests?

 In a healthy dog, adrenocorticotropic hormone (ACTH) is secreted by the pituitary gland and stimulates the adrenal glands to produce or secrete cortisol.
-As the blood cortisol level increases, it causes the pituitary gland to lower its production of ACTH, which results in a lowering of the blood cortisol level - a controlling mechanism called a negative feedback loop.
-This feedback loop is capable of causing rapid changes in blood cortisol levels in response to the body's needs.
-However, in a pet with Cushing's syndrome, this controlling mechanism is not working correctly.
-The dexamethasone suppression tests use the negative feedback mechanism in order to diagnose the presence of Cushing's disease.
+As the blood cortisol level increases, it causes the pituitary gland to lower its production of ACTH, which results in a decreasing blood cortisol level – a controlling mechanism called a negative feedback loop.
+This feedback loop can cause rapid changes in blood cortisol levels in response to the body's needs.
+However, in a pet with Cushing's syndrome, this controlling mechanism does not work correctly.

-When healthy dogs are given an injection of synthetic cortisol (dexamethasone) the level of ACTH is suppressed, causing a decrease in cortisol levels in the blood for a period of time.
-Blood samples are taken at 4- and 8-hours following dexamethasone injection, and the amount of cortisol in each of the samples is measured and compared.
+Dexamethasone suppression tests use the negative feedback mechanism to diagnose the presence of Cushing's disease.
+When healthy dogs are given an injection of synthetic cortisol (dexamethasone), the level of ACTH is suppressed, causing a decrease in cortisol levels in the blood for a period of time.
+Blood samples are taken at four and eight hours following dexamethasone injection, and the amount of cortisol in each of the samples is measured and compared.

 What sort of result will a dog with Cushing's disease have?